Garo: Soukoku no Maryu: Plot

 Once at the Land of Bliss, finding himself dancing with Meru, Kouga encounters Kakashi who provokes him into a duel before the harpy-like White Bird (白ノ鳥, Shiro no Tori) appears.
 Revealed to be Kouga's coat, the harpy flies off with Kouga in pursuit while Kakashi follows after him.
 However, the three are captured by the Green Castle with Kouga meeting Judam and voicing his opinions on her heartless behavior for what she considers ugly and lustful greed for beautiful things.
 By then, thanks to Kakashi's trusted canine companion Kuromaru steering their Halloween-ish Blue Palace (青ノ館, Ao no Yakata) house into the Green Castle, Kouga frees his coat and Kakashi so they can escape.
-After learning he needs the Garoken for his coat to recognize him, Kouga learns of Kakashi's plans to merge with the Maryu to become human.
+After learning he needs the Garouken for his coat to recognize him, Kouga learns of Kakashi's plans to merge with the Maryu to become human.
 However, Judam took the Maryu scale needed for the fusion.
 But upon learning Kouga intends to kill the Maryu, Kakashi decides to finish their duel when Kiria arrives.
 Unfortunately, Kouga and Kiria find the Land of Bliss in ruins with the former helping the latter remember his best friend Raudo after he died.
 The two then find another survivor named Daruki, who reveals that Judam took Meru as an offering to the Maryu.

 At the Seas of Lamentation (嘆きの海, Nageki no Umi), before dangling her above the vortex the Maryu is to emerge from, Judam reveals to a humanized Meru her intention to exact revenge on humans even if she must sacrifice her only beauty by merging with the Maryu to do so.
-However, as Kakashi makes an attempt to reclaim the scale in a battle between his house and Judam's castle, Kiria saves Meru while Kouga sees the Garoken and reclaims the weapon.
+However, as Kakashi makes an attempt to reclaim the scale in a battle between his house and Judam's castle, Kiria saves Meru while Kouga sees the Garouken and reclaims the weapon.
 Seeing a ghost of Taiga appearing before him while regaining his coat, Kouga arrives to save Kakashi after his house is destroyed before making his way to the Green Castle to face Judam.
 Seeing her memory wiping against the human, Judam battles Kouga as she reveals that she will merge with the Maryu to enter the human world and destroy humanity for discarding her into the Promised Land.
 Kouga attempts to reason with Judam, but she refuses to listen as she uses the Maryu's scale transform into a small dragon.
 Despite its size, the Maryu quickly creates a giant mechanical construct around itself.